SunidhiHere/Netflix-Data-Analysis/README.md

 ## Introduction
 The Netflix Analytics Dashboard is an interactive business intelligence dashboard designed to analyze Netflix content using IMDb ratings, runtime distributions, content classifications, and release trends.
 The dashboard provides insights into the composition of Netflix's catalog, helping users understand content performance, viewer preferences, and platform growth over time.

-The dashboard was built to answer key questions such as:

-What are the highest-rated titles on Netflix?
-How are movies and TV shows distributed across the platform?
-Which content certification categories are most common?
-What runtime ranges are most popular among viewers?
-How has Netflix's content library evolved over the years?
 ## Business Problem
 Netflix hosts thousands of movies and TV shows across different genres, durations, and audience categories.
 The objective of this project is to:
 Analyze Netflix's content portfolio.
 Identify highly-rated content using IMDb scores.
 Understand content distribution between Movies and TV Shows.